10 Hydration Mistakes & How to Fix Them

 Mistake #3: Swearing Off Salty Snacks

 Yes, salty snacks make us thirsty, but unless you’ve been advised to by a doctor, don’t swear off salt entirely.
 In fact, salty snacks like pretzels or nuts are some of the best things to eat after a workout.
-A post-workout salty snack helps your body replenish lost sodium, another important electrolyte, and stimulates thirst so you drink enough water to properly rehydrate.4
+A post-workout salty snack helps your body replenish lost sodium, another important electrolyte and stimulates thirst so you drink enough water to rehydrate properly.4

 Mistake #4: Drinking Water on an Empty Stomach

 As you may have noticed so far, electrolytes play a big role in hydration!
 The electrolytes and macronutrients from food help your body retain the water you drink, so you’re actually hydrating and not just making more trips to the restroom.4 If you’ve just lost a lot of hydration from working out, being out in the summer heat or other strenuous activities, make sure you eat a little something with your big glass of Primo water.5

 Thirst isn’t always the first sign of dehydration.6 By the time you’re thirsty, you might already be experiencing the negative side effects of dehydration, such as headaches, fatigue and muscle cramps.2 So don’t wait until you’re thirsty to start drinking water—drink throughout the day!

 Two common but overlooked symptoms of dehydration are hunger and sugar cravings.6 Our body gets energy from glucose, a simple sugar that our livers store.
 When your body doesn’t have enough water, your liver can’t release the stored glucose, and our brains try to correct this by telling us to eat more (especially more sugary things).7 In reality, you just need to drink a glass of water!

 Mistake #7: Drinking Tap Water